MachineLemonade/docs/policies/security.md

 We will also begin issuing regular penetration and vulnerability tests via a third party vendor for all versions of Astronomer 0.8 and later.
 It is our top priority to ensure your data is secure, so we look forward to building a company culture where security is deeply engrained.

 Towards that objective, we have quite a few internal practices in place that help us ensure that security remains a top priority.
 Astronomer audits changes to our application throughout the development lifecycle via architecture reviews and stringent automated and manual code review processes.
-We also monitor our applicaiton servers, infrastructure, and the Astronomer network environment to protect potential abuse.
+We also monitor our application servers, infrastructure, and the Astronomer network environment to protect potential abuse.

 ## Cloud Edition